High-Order Nystr\"om/Convolution-Quadrature Solution of Time-Domain Scattering from Closed and Open Lipschitz Boundaries with Dirichlet and Neumann Boundary Conditions: Introduction

-In a nutshell, multistep CQ methods apply A-stable multistep solvers (e.g. the second order in time multistep method BDF2 which is considered in this section) to the ODE $\frac{dy}{dt}=sy+g,\ y(0)=0$ satisfied by the expression $y(t;s)$ defined in the curly brackets above and ultimately deliver a discrete convolution
+for values of $t$ on an equidistant mesh $0=t_0\leq\dots\leq t_{N_t}=N_t\Delta t:=T$.
+In a nutshell, multistep CQ methods apply A-stable multistep solvers (e.g. the second order in time multistep method BDF2 which is considered in this paper) to deliver a discrete convolution

-that approximates the continuous convolution $(f*g)(t_n), 0\leq n\leq N$.
+that approximates the continuous convolution $(f*g)(t_n), 0\leq n\leq N_t$.
 The convolution weights $\omega_m(\Delta t)$ in the formula above are defined as

-where where $P(\zeta) = \frac{1}{2} (\zeta^2-4\zeta+3)$ is the characteristic polynomial of BDF2.
-The convolution in time present in the Kirchhoff integral on the left hand side of equation~\eqref{eq:TDBIE} is recast through Laplace transforms in the form